dart-archive/www.dartlang.org/src/site/docs/tutorials/index.markdown

 of installing the Web UI package and setting up Dart Editor to automate the build process.
-Then it shows you how to use one- and two- way data binding to embed mutable Dart data in your web page and describes the use of watchers to keep the UI in sync with the data.
+Then it shows you how to use one- and two- way data binding to synchronize Dart data with UI elements.
 Finally, you learn about template expressions and declaratively attaching event handlers to UI elements.